EngineerBetter/pas-azure-config/README.md

 These have nothing to do with Platform Automation.

+`add-dns.tf` links the DNS zone created by terraforming-azure to the one for <dns_suffix> by adding the appropriate NS record.

 `extra-outputs.tf` defines some extra things I want to be able to `tfstate-interpolate` in my pipeline.

 `self-signed-cert.tf` makes terraform create and manage some self-signed certs for use in PKS.